NilPointer-Software/bdfd-wiki/src/bdscript/categoryCount.md

 ```
 $categoryCount[Guild ID]
 ```
-Returns the category count in a guild.
+Returns the category count of a provided guild.

 ### Example
 ```